hugobelem/depoc/README.md

 This project took shape in response to a specific need in my last brick-and-mortar store.
 After closing the business, I continued developing and refining the system.

+The system exposes a RESTful interface at the root endpoint https://api.depoc.com.br, serving as the primary access point for client interactions.

 ## Modules

-The system covers the full business workflow—from purchasing to sales and issuing Brazil’s electronic tax invoice (NFe).
+This API aims to covers the basic business workflow.
+From purchasing to sales and issuing Brazil’s electronic tax invoice (NFe).
 Proposed modules under development:

+* **User Management with RBAC** ✅

+  * Role-based access control

+* **Contacts Management** ✅

+  * Categorize contacts: customers, suppliers

+* **Product Management** ✅

+  * Track cost and price history
+  * Support hierarchical categorization

 * **Inventory Management** ✅

   * Track stock movements: inbound, outbound

-* **Contacts Management** ✅

-  * Categorize contacts: customers, suppliers

-* **User Management with RBAC** ✅

-  * Role-based access control for members

 * **Billing** ✅

   * Manage accounts payable and receivable
   * Auto-update overdue status
   * Support installments (weekly/monthly)

-* **Product Management** ✅

-  * Track cost and price history
-  * Support hierarchical categorization

 * **Finance** ✅